-Here’s what you should know about getting board-certified Colorado Springs eyelid surgery from one of the top plastic surgeons in Colorado Springs, Dr. Greg Liebscher:
+Here’s what you should know about getting eyelid surgery from one of the top plastic surgeons in Colorado Springs, Dr. Greg Liebscher:

-Board-certified plastic surgeon, as well as Mayo Clinic specialist, Gregory J. Liebscher, MD, FACS, regularly performs eyelid surgery procedures.
-By offering reconstruction and transformation procedures, he is able to deliver some amazing results that are quite pleasing to his patients.
+Board-certified cosmetic surgeon, Gregory J. Liebscher, MD, FACS, regularly performs eyelid surgery procedures.
+By offering reconstruction and transformation procedures, he is able to deliver some amazing results that are quite comfortable and esthetically pleasing.

 Who is the prime candidate for an eyelid surgery?